-■NOTE: Keep left-side and right-side wheels separated for installing them on their proper sides.
+■NOTE: Keep left-side and right-side wheels separated for installing purposes.

 ■NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessary.

 - 1. Clean the wheels and hubs using a pressure washer. - 2.
 Inspect each wheel for cracks, dents, or bends. - 3.
 Inspect each tire for cuts, wear, missing lugs, and leaks.